 Beasley's 28 points help Bucks overcome Spurs, 109-107

-Michael Beasley scored a season-high 28 points in place of an ill Giannis Antetokounmpo, and the Bucks rallied to beat the Spurs 109-107 on Tuesday night.
-Milwaukee erased a six-point deficit in the final five minutes to snap San Antonio's nine-game winning streak at home.
+Michael Beasley scored a season-high 28 points in place of an ill Giannis Antetokounmpo, and the Milwaukee Bucks rallied to beat the San Antonio Spurs 109-107 on Tuesday night.
+Jabari Parker's layup with 2:56 remaining gave Milwaukee a 103-101 lead, its first since the 3:24 mark of the first quarter.

 Add your comments below